ParrotSec/documentation/docs/trbl/supported-hardware.md

 ---

 # What ParrotOS supports (and doesn't)
-#### *NOTE: this list is a work in progress and not all inclusive. <br> Please email s1udge AT parrotsec DOT org or leave a comment on the forums [here](https://community.parrotsec.org/t/what-parrot-supports/5674)*
+#### *NOTE: this list is a work in progress and not all inclusive. <br> Please email tissy AT parrotsec DOT org or leave a comment on the forums [here](https://community.parrotsec.org/t/what-parrot-supports/5674)*

 ### Hardware
 #### Processors